NightLapse-Studios/LazyModules/README.md

 end
 ```

-7) Roact++
+7) Pumpkin

+	A wrapper we made for Roact, called Pumpkin (available on its own [here](https://github.com/NightLapse-Studios/Pumpkin)).
-	Perhaps the craziest thing we did was make a wrapper and expansion for Roact.
-Check [DebugMenu.lua](src/Util/Debug/DebugMenu.lua) for a practical stateful UI example, and [UI.lua](src/Util/LazyModules/UI.lua) for most implementation.
+	Check [DebugMenu.lua](src/Util/Debug/DebugMenu.lua) for a practical stateful UI example, and [UI.lua](src/Util/Pumpkin/init.lua) for most implementation.

-	UI has its own build step which runs just before `__run` (`__ui` is second to last).
+	Pumpkin has its own build step which runs just before `__run` (`__ui` is second to last).
 UI has its own step because it is nice ergonomically and, in theory, would encourage deep UI integration with systems.
 ```lua
 -- I for IFrame or UI
 -- P for Props